trash/trash.github.io/_posts/wip/So what is it.md

 Next week I'll either do a blog post on how I've come along technically as far as development or I'll write a post on a game that really inspires me.

+If you're interested in hearing more about the game and where it's going and other stuff games and game development related, [sign up for the mailing list]({{ site.baseurl }}/subscribe) and I'll make sure you're kept up to speed.